-Col de la Moutière is a high mountain pass at an elevation of 2.450m (8,038ft) above the sea level, located in Saint Etienne de Tinée, in Provence-Alpes-Cote d'Azur, and belongs to the Alpes-Maritimes.
+Col de la Moutière is a high mountain pass at an elevation of 2.450m (8,038ft) above the sea level, located on the boundary of Alpes-Maritimes and Alpes-de-Haute-Provence departments, in the Provence-Alpes-Côte d'Azur region of France.
 The road is extremely narrow and the drop offs are a bit intimidating.
 There’s only enough room for one car to go up.
-There is no turning around if you change you mind.
+There is no turning around if you change your mind.

-At the pass there’s a short gravel road leading to Faux Col de Restefond, at 2.656m (8,713ft) above the sea level, within the ravin de Restefond.
+Tucked away in the Mercantour National Park, this road is usually impassable from late October through late June or early July.
+The summit hosts a military fortification, known as Ouvrage La Moutière (Fortification du Col de la Moutière), of the Maginot Line's Alpine extension.
+North of the pass there’s a short gravel road leading to Faux Col de Restefond, at 2.656m (8,713ft) above the sea level, within the ravin de Restefond.
 The track is 3.2km long.
 It’s gravel.
-Only for 4x4 with experienced drivers.
+4x4 vehicles with experienced drivers only.
 This section is very prone to mountain slides.
 You will see the Cime de la Bonette on the last part to the pass up to the right above you.